Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Université de Montréal

-Founder and Scientific Director
+Founder and Scientific Advisor

 Mila – Quebec AI Institute